The Mellon Mays Undergraduate Fellowship

 The Application Process

 The application process is designed to ensure that the Fellow's goals are aligned with the Mellon Mays' program goals.
-Applications for the next cohort of Mellon Mays Undergraduate Fellows are now available.
+Applications for the next cohort of Mellon Mays Undergraduate Fellows is now closed.

 Apply to be a Mellon Mays Undergraduate Fellow!